 I’ve shared quite a bit of wedding planning advice and recommendations on all things rehearsal dinner planning and prep.
-Fromadvice andrecommendations on the perfect rehearsal dinner outfits to the cutest invitations.
+I even wrote this post on my favorite rehearsal dinner invitation ideas.
 I hope you’ve found everything you need to plan the perfect night before the wedding day!

 Traditionally, the one family handles the planning and preparation for the rehearsal dinner while the other family does for the wedding day.
 If you plan to do the same, great!
 You can find helping hands and individuals who may want to take the lead and give you a break while you focus on the wedding day itself.
 Alternatively, you may be planning the rehearsal and wedding day all on your own.
 This is great too, because you can be really thoughtful about how the rehearsal and wedding relate to one another and the experiences your guests will have at both.

 In either case, check out some important mistakes to avoid to make sure that your rehearsal dinner is just as memorable as the wedding ceremony and celebration itself!

 1. Forgetting The Little Details